-We are all Thailand travelers!
-This list is not specific tips for Thailand, it could apply to any hot country around the world.
-So all you first time Costa Rica/Malaysia/Mauritius/India travelers – this one is for you!
+We are all Thailand travelers - some more experienced than others.
+This list is not specific tips for Thailand, it could apply to all warm countries around the equator.
+So all you first time tourists to Thailand/Costa Rica/Malaysia/Mauritius/India – this one is for you!

 It bears repeating: Yes, you will burn even on a cloudy day.
 Yes, it's out with the 80s tan.
 Dress the children in sun shirts with UV protection and a hat, and make sure you yourself stick to the highest possible sun protection factor and a parasol.
 A successful holiday is not measured by a tan.
 Wrinkles and skin damage do not make anyone happy.